ArtainR/SchoolProjects/README.md

 # School Projects
-This private repo contains school projects, usually homework, as something akin to write-ups.
+This private repo contains school projects, usually homework or lesson-related work, as something akin to write-ups.

 ### Why?
-Mainly to keep files off my hard drive, but also to look nice.
+Mostly to keep files off my hard drive, but also to look nice.